LYNCH·LLP

 • What is Erika A Kretzmer's overall allowance rate?

-Yes.
-The allowance rate ranges from 30% to 55% across her art units, indicating variation within TC 2100.
+Allowance rates in her record range from 30% to 55% across these four art units, reflecting variation in her outcomes by subject area within TC 2100.

 ◈ RESPONDING TO AN OFFICE ACTION